unkn0wnAPI/sysadmin-scripts/Networking/Mikrotik/Configuration Generator/README.md

 A handy script for quick and easy deployment of Mikrotik RouterOS Devices.

+> [!NOTE]
+> The Firewall interface separation module is also available [on my site](https://unkn0wnapi.github.io/mt-fw-tool) as a Vue WebApp.

 ## Getting Started

 The scripts requires specific software and/or packages (See [Prerequisites](#prerequisites) for more information).